SartHak-0-Sach/Crowdfunding-product-page_frontend/README.md

 ### The challenge

 The challenge is to create a crowdfunding product page dedicated to the Mastercraft Bamboo Monitor Riser, a beautifully handcrafted monitor stand designed to reduce neck and eye strain.

-Users should be able to view the optimal layout depending on their device's screen size, see hover states for interactive elements, make a selection of which pledge to support, see an updated progress bar and total money raised based on their pledge total after confirming a pledge, see the number of total backers increment by one after confirming a pledge, and toggle whether or not the product is bookmarked.
+Users should be able to-
+- View the optimal layout depending on their device's screen size
+- See hover states for interactive elements
+- Make a selection of which pledge to support
+- See an updated progress bar and total money raised based on their pledge total after confirming a pledge
+- See the number of total backers increment by one after confirming a pledge
+- Toggle whether or not the product is bookmarked.

 ### How to setup the project